-Dedicated professionals in epidemiology who have devoted their lives to unraveling the mysteries of dementia are lately sitting up.
+Dedicated professionals in epidemiology who have devoted their lives to unraveling the mysteries of slow brain atrophy are lately sitting up.

-They have found themselves staring at glowing reports that crow of triumphs in brain health and ever-falling rates of dementia – and they are shaking their heads.
+They have found themselves staring at glowing reports that crow of triumphs in brain health and ever-falling rates of cognitive decline – and they are shaking their heads.
 Because they know something is not adding up.
 Deep down they know the numbers cannot be right…

 And a few of those who have noticed are beginning to speak up.

-Like Dr. Walter A. Rocca, a dementia expert from the Mayo Clinic and the Rochester College of Medicine, who has studied the question of Alzheimer’s incidence rates closely.
+Like Dr. Walter A. Rocca, a brain health expert from the Mayo Clinic and the Rochester College of Medicine, who has studied the question of brain atrophy rates closely.

-In 2018, at the first Advances in Alzheimer’s and Parkinson’s Therapies Focus Meeting, held in Turin, Italy, Dr. Rocca surprised his audience when he declared the incidence of Alzheimer’s dementia could well be on the rise.
+In 2018, at a brain science conference held in Turin, Italy, Dr. Rocca surprised his audience when he declared the incidence of brain atrophy could well be on the rise.

-We seem to be growing increasingly susceptible to the life-shattering influence of Parkinson’s disease and ALS (also known as Lou Gehrig’s disease), and we are not sure of the cause.
+We seem to be growing increasingly susceptible to the life-shattering influence of brain detoriation in old age and we are not sure of the cause.

-He could be right.
 Take a look at the following chart.
-It shows sneaky but apparently irrefutable evidence for the probable rise in neurodegenerative dementia rates.
-The graphic clearly demonstrates a recent spike in the rate of Alzheimer’s disease in U.S. centenarians (people over 100 years of age):
+It shows sneaky but apparently irrefutable evidence for the probable rise in rates of cognitive impairment.
+The graphic reveals mortality rates associated with a number of conditions for U.S. centenarians (people over 100 years of age):

 Now, you don’t get to live to be 100 years of age, let alone survive much beyond that, if your cardiovascular health is poor!
-So looking at the brains of the super old is one way to separate out the incidence rate of neurodegenerative disease from the neurovascular incidence (because those folks tend not to make it to 100 years).
+So looking at the brains of the super old is one way to separate out the incidence rate of deaths due to brain atrophy (neuronal loss) from the neurovascular influence (because those folks tend not to make it to 100 years).

-And as you can see, between the years 2000 and 2014 the rate of Alzheimer’s disease in the super old shot up by almost 120 percent.
+And as you can see, between the years 2000 and 2014 the rate of deaths due to brain disease in the super old shot up by almost 120 percent.

 In the same graph, the rate of increase in hypertension (high blood pressure) isn’t all that far behind.
 This might not be an accident.

-That’s because high blood pressure is one of the leading risk factors for dementia, and is easily understood because of the damage it does to the small blood vessels of the brain that supply brain cells with vital nutrients and oxygen.
+That’s because high blood pressure is one of the leading risk factors for brain atrophy [Ref.
+8], and is easily understood because of the damage it does to the small blood vessels of the brain that supply brain cells with vital nutrients and oxygen.

-If you leave this page with only ONE piece of advice about the prevention of dementia it should probably be this:
+If you leave this page with only ONE piece of advice about the preservation of your brain health it should probably be this:

 Get your blood pressure checked, and if your doctor tells you it is high, find ways to lower it!

-Nor is this rise in dementia rate just a trend in the very old, as this graph of the change in all-age mortality rate for the same period (the the graph above) shows:
+Nor is this rise in brain-atrophy related death rate just a trend in the very old, as this graph of the change in all-age mortality rate for the same period (the the graph above) shows:

-So now that we know, as worrisome as the threat of dementia has always been, that in fact the rate of neurodegenerative disease might well be on the rise, what might be the cause?
+So now that we know the threat of brain atrophy appears to be on the rise, what might be the cause?

-I’m going to show you that there ARE actions you can take, and provided you are not already in the latest stages of cognitive decline, that you can likely avoid its increasingly pervasive influence.
-And if you have already reached that state, or a close friend or family member has reached it, then perhaps this information will help to slow down the progress of this awful affliction.
+I am going to show you that there ARE actions you can take, and provided you are not already in the latest stages of cognitive decline, that you can likely avoid its increasingly pervasive influence.

 Allow me to introduce myself.
 My name is Carolyn Hansen

-I have been a life-long practitioner of physical fitness and healthy nutrition, and today I am a passionate brain health advocate after witnessing a family member succumb to the ravages of early-onset dementia.
-You have already heard a portion of the story of my mother’s battle with dementia, which she lost a few short years after her diagnosis.
+I have been a life-long practitioner of physical fitness and healthy nutrition, and today I am a passionate brain health advocate after witnessing a family member succumb to the ravages of early-onset brain atrophy.
+You have already heard a portion of the story of my mother’s battle with persistent brain shrinkage, which she lost a few short years after her diagnosis.

-If you have been fortunate enough to be spared the hardship and pain that accompanies the diagnosis of dementia in a loved one you may be unclear about the progression of the disease and why, in the majority of cases, death soon follows.
+If you have been fortunate enough to be spared the hardship and pain that accompanies failing brain health in a loved one you may be unclear about the progression of the condition and why, in many instances, death soon follows.